danomatika/ofxPd/README.md

 The sample rate is set to 44100 when initializing ofxPd in the examples.
 If your sample rate is higher, the playback pitch will be higher.
 Make sure the sample rate is the same as your system audio sample rate to hear the correct pitch.

-For example: The default sample rate on Mac OSX is 96000.
+For example: The default sample rate on macOS is 96000.
 Running the app at 44100 results in double the playback pitch while initing ofxPd at 96000 gives the correct pitch.

 ### Running App in the Background on iOS